First Why I Left Wattpad--and I did so with this note to my 10.6K followers:

 The romance novel—not the bodice-buster predictable story—but novels with layered conflict and social commentary include Emily Brontë’s Wuthering Heights and Margaret Mitchell’s Gone With the Wind.
 John Fowles’ The French Lieutenant's Woman might be termed a gothic or Victorian romance novel.
 It might also be termed meta-fiction with its choice for the reader of two endings and I think it’s brilliant—also a fabulous flick.

 I argue that for fantasy and science fiction the bar is raised even higher to create a continuous dream for the reader and human, layered conflict.
-Writers who have succeeded include of course Tolkien and right here on Wattpad the brilliant Margaret Attwood who is a master of the dystopian story.
+Writers who have succeeded include of course Tolkien and Margaret Attwood who is a master of the dystopian story--and once was a contributor to the early Wattpad.
 Some folks label her as writing science fiction, but she is better labeled, simply brilliant—and I read her.
-I have one of her books open right now, Surfacing recommended to me by @kristebelle after she read one of my chapters of (Re)Making Love that I certainly hope is proving to be entertaining while also written close-to-the-bone.
+I have one of her books open right now, Surfacing.
 Ray Bradbury was a master of science fiction: Who can forget Farenheit 451?
 I must admit though that my favorite of all his books is the tale of his childhood Dandelion Wine.
-Elizabeth Gilbert’s Eat, Pray, Love was on The New York Times bestseller list for more than 200 weeks.
-Sure, it’s a romance; sure, it’s a memoir; but, also for sure, it’s complex and layered and Liz bleeds on the page, on every page.
-I read it in one sitting and I love her.

 I read widely and voraciously.
 The one thing I’m seeking is narrative with more than one story in it, layered, complex and written with the heart bleeding on the page.
 No matter what you call such writing, it rises over its genre category, to, for lack of better term, literary fiction or memoir.